Frequently Asked Questions

 Each doctor sets their own fees for visits and procedures, which change from time to time.
 Reception staff can provide you with the current fees for your doctor.

 To enable us to bill you correctly please show your Medicare and Pension cards to the receptionist on arrival.
-We ask that you pay the fee at the time of your consultation, thereby attracting a discount.
+We ask that you pay the fee at the time of your consultation.
 Holders of concession cards attract additional discounts.

 How you are billed is a matter between you and your doctor.
 As a general rule we do not bulk bill consultations.
 If you have a particular concern in this regard, you will need to discuss it with your doctor.